nikhilbhavsar121/SmallBite/README.md

-1)This Project developed in java spring and hybernate 2)front end developed in angularjs
+1)This Project developed in Java ,Spring and hibernate.
+2)Front end developed in angularjs.
-3)food application available on playstore
+3)This is a food application available on playstore.